-The United States is continuing to be affected by unfavorable economic conditions.
-The number of unemployed workers is significant.
-Although during the year ended December 31, 2011, the percentage of patient services being reimbursed under government-sponsored healthcare programs remained relatively stable as compared to the year ended December 31, 2010, in certain quarterly periods within 2011 there were shifts toward government-sponsored programs.
+The United States is continuing to be affected by unfavorable economic conditions and slow economic growth.
+The number of unemployed and underemployed workers remains significant.
+During the year ended December 31, 2012, the percentage of patient services being reimbursed under governmentsponsored healthcare programs increased as compared to the year ended December 31, 2011.
 We could experience additional shifts if economic conditions do not improve or deteriorate further and possibly lower patient volumes.
-These conditions could also lead to additional increases in the number of unemployed workers and a decline in the number of private employers that offer healthcare insurance coverage to their employees.
+These conditions could also lead to additional increases in the number of unemployed and under-employed workers and a decline in the number of private employers that offer healthcare insurance coverage to their employees.
 Employers that do offer healthcare coverage may increase the required contributions from employees to pay for their coverage and increase patient responsibility amounts.
 As a consequence, the number of patients who participate in government-sponsored programs or are uninsured could increase.
+In addition, we cannot predict whether the Affordable Care Act will increase or decrease the number of patients with private healthcare insurance, obtained either through employers or the to be established insurance exchanges.
 Payments received from government-sponsored programs are substantially less than payments received from managed care and other third-party payors.
 A payor mix shift from managed care and other third-party payors to government payors may result in an increase in our estimated provision for contractual adjustments and uncollectibles and a corresponding decrease in our net patient service revenue.
 Further increases in the government component of our payor mix at the expense of other third-party payors could result in a significant reduction in our average reimbursement rates.